sunnyvalechha/jenkins/README.md

 **Explanation:**

-* Inside Jenkins we have created jenkins file it can be imported from the source code management tool or can be written inside jenkins.
+1. Inside Jenkins we have created jenkins file it can be imported from the source code management tool (Git) or can be written inside jenkins.
-* Purpose of the jenkins file is to execute all the other tasks of the **Continues Integration** only not for Delivery.
+2. Purpose of the jenkins file is to execute all the other tasks of the **Continues Integration** only, not for the Continues Delivery.
-*
+3. The docker image we are using already has a maven installation.
+4.

 **Steps:**

 1. Code checkout from Github
-2.
+2. Configure Sonar server on ec2 instance
+3.

 * t2.large ubuntu instance launched
 * Setup Jenkins